fchirigati/fchirigati.github.io/_pages/about.md

 * **Urban Data Management and Analytics**: Understanding the urban environment by efficiently analyzing the numerous interactions among large spatio-temporal urban data (e.g.: <a href="https://github.com/ViDA-NYU/data-polygamy" target="_blank">Data Polygamy</a>).
 * **<a href="https://savingjournalism.reprozip.org/" target="_blank">Saving Data Journalism</a>**: Developing a prototype to enable systematic collection and preservation of dynamic news websites.

-I am also Reproducibility Editor for the <a href="http://www.journals.elsevier.com/information-systems/" target="_blank">Information Systems Journal, Elsevier North-Holland</a>.
+I was also Reproducibility Editor for the <a href="http://www.journals.elsevier.com/information-systems/" target="_blank">Information Systems Journal, Elsevier North-Holland</a>.

 Please refer to my list of [publications](/publications/) and [professional activities](/professional/) for more details.